brokaw/brokaw.github.com/_posts/2012-10-08-stuck-on-the-toll-free-bridge.markdown

 The commented line above resulted in this error:

-    Case of an indirect pointer to an Objective-C pointer to 'const void **' is disallowed with arc.
+    Cast of an indirect pointer to an Objective-C pointer to 'const void **' is disallowed with arc.

 My next attempt was to create a C array of CFTypeRef.
 That got through the CFBinaryHeapGetValues() call okay, but it didn't get through the call to NSArray.